LorenzoTa/step-by-step-tutorial-on-perl-module-creation-with-tests-and-git/tutorial/tutorial-english.md

 <a id="daytwostep3"></a>
 <h4>step 3) commit changes with git</h4>

 Ok we have done some change to the code base, small ones but changes.
 Wich changes?
 I'm lazy and I do not remember all files we modified.
 No problem <code>git</code> will tell us.
-At least I remember which command I need to review the coed base status: <code>git status</code>
+At least I remember which command I need to review the code base status: <code>git status</code>

 Go to the git shell and run it: